-Once you’ve bought a 3D printer, you have to start thinking about what kind of filament to get.
+Once you’ve bought a 3D printer, you have to start thinking about what kind of filament to acquire.
 Most beginner’s guides recommend PLA or ABS.
-They’re interchangeable but the reality is that there are pretty significant differences between the two.
+They’re interchangeable but the reality is there are significant differences between the two.

 Do you really need to know these differences?
 Well, if you’re only going to be printing occasionally, probably not.
-However, a deeper understanding of your equipment will be a huge advantage when you move onto printing larger, more complex items.
+However, a deeper understanding of your equipment will be a huge upside when you move onto printing larger and more complex items.
 Without further ado then, let’s jump right in.

 What Is PLA?

 PLA stands for polylactic acid.
 What makes PLA so different from most other plastics is that it’s made from renewable, organic materials like sugar cane and cornstarch.
-Because its production doesn’t rely on petroleum, it can be made at a far lower cost.
+Because the production doesn’t rely on petroleum, it can be made at a much lower cost.
 This keeps prices down for the consumer while reducing PLA’s environmental footprint.

 Further, PLA degrades a lot faster than other plastics.
 A standard plastic bottle can take over a hundred years to break down whereas PLA breaks down fully within two years.
 This doesn’t mean it’s a poor choice for printing with, though; as we’ll cover in the section below.

 PLA has a very low glass transition temperature.
 This is the temperature at which the filament becomes malleable – for PLA, it’s around 65°.
 The good news is that you don’t need nearly as much heat or power to print with this material.
 The bad news, though, is that PLA isn’t suitable for printing things that have to withstand heat for any real period of time.